Refined universality for critical KCM: lower bounds: Supercritical rooted dynamics of droplets

 for real numbers $a \leq b,c \leq d$ and denote by $\ring R(a,b;c,d)$ its topological interior.
 For parallelograms we will systematically extend definitions by translation and interchange of $u_1$ and $u_2$ (resp. $u_3$ and $u_4$).

 Finally,

-are constants not depending on $q$, but only on $\cU$ and $\cT$, each one sufficiently large with respect to functions of the next.\footnote{We use $C_2'$ instead of $C_2$ and avoid $C_3$ and $C_4$ for coherence with the appendices.} Furthermore, we systematically assume that $q$ is small enough, as we are interested in $q\to0$. \begin{defn}[\cite{Bollobas14}*{Definitions 2.3 and 2.4}] A set $Z\subset \bbZ^2$ is \emph{strongly connected} if it is connected in the graph with vertex set $\bbZ^2$ defined by $x\sim y$ if $\|x-y\|\le C_2'$.
+are constants not depending on $q$, but only on $\cU$ and $\cT$, each one sufficiently large with respect to functions of the next.\footnote{We use $C_2'$ instead of $C_2$ and avoid $C_3$ and $C_4$ for coherence with the appendices.} In addition, $K=K(q)$ will be a function such that $K \to +\infty$ when $q \to 0$, so that $K\gg C_6$.
+The value of $K$ will depend on the class of models studied, hence will be specified in Section \ref{sec:proof}.
+Furthermore, we systematically assume that $q$ is small enough, as we are interested in $q\to0$. \begin{defn}[\cite{Bollobas14}*{Definitions 2.3 and 2.4}] A set $Z\subset \bbZ^2$ is \emph{strongly connected} if it is connected in the graph with vertex set $\bbZ^2$ defined by $x\sim y$ if $\|x-y\|\le C_2'$.

-Given $K \geq C_1^2 C_2'$ to be specified in Section \ref{sec:proof}, we say a parallelogram is \emph{critical} when its diameter is contained between $K/C_1$ and $K$.
+We say a parallelogram is \emph{critical} when its diameter is contained between $K/C_1$ and $K$.

 A parallelogram $D$ is \emph{spanned} in $\eta$ if there exists a strongly connected set $X\subset[D\cap \eta]$ such that the smallest parallelogram containing $X$ is $D$. \end{defn} If $\eta,\eta'$ are two configurations, we say that $\eta\le\eta'$ when $\eta_s\le\eta_s'$ for all $s$.
 For instance, if a parallelogram $D$ is spanned for $\eta$, then is is also spanned for any $\eta'\le\eta$.
 This order should not be confused with the (inverted) one induced by inclusion when viewing $\eta$ as its set of infections.